-Sometimes emergencies can happen with carers which means you need urgent help with respite.
+Sometimes emergencies can happen with carers which means you need urgent help with supporting the person you care for.
 You might get sick or there is a death in the family.
-Emergency help to look after the person you care for can also be arranged through the Gateway.
-This is usually for a short time.
+Emergency respite to look after the person you care for can be arranged through the Carer Gateway.
+This usually just for a short time.